We invite you to PLAY YOUR PART in strengthening families through education, connection, play, and partnership.

 In Summer of 2020, Families First Learning Lab moved into the second floor of the Missoula Public Library.
 This new home features a Dramatic Play Exhibit, a Family Education Classroom and Resource Center, a dynamic Water Room, and private Family Counseling and Consultation Rooms.
 All services will be free or offered with a reduced fee option.
 This space welcomes ALL families and provides them with the resources and support needed to be strong and resilient- while also having fun learning and playing together!

 In our dramatic play exhibit, kids can design a Montana mountain scene on a large activity board made of movable wooden art pieces.
 Our exhibit will have a "green room" mirror where kids can choose their favorite costume and prepare for their stage debut.
 With rotating monthly themes, children can use their imagination to explore outer space, run through a rainbow forest, and discover cultures around the world.

-Spark a sense of wonder and appreciation of our river ecosystem;
+Sparks a sense of wonder and appreciation of our river ecosystem;

-Develop visitors’ understanding of a river and its floodplain;
+Develops visitors’ understanding of a river and its floodplain;

-Inspire deeper connection with the Clark Fork River;
+Inspires deeper connection with the Clark Fork River;

-Connect with visitors’ everyday experiences with the river; and
+Connects with visitors’ everyday experiences with the river; and

-Make connections with science careers related to water and ecosystems science.
+Makes connections with science careers related to water and ecosystems science.